It’s an exciting, yet challenging, time to be in education.

 While learner-centered, inquiry-based, and mindful classrooms are becoming central to how we teach; however, we might be wise to reconsider where we teach.
 The classroom environment matters, too.
 It’s important to consider how a student’s surroundings can set the tone for the school year.

 And the color of the classroom can color a student’s experiences, drastically.
-It comes down to color psychology.
-In case your workshops haven’t covered the influence of color on students, we’re here to help.
+It comes down to Color Psychology for Teachers.
+In case your teacher training workshops haven’t covered the influence of color on students, we’re here to help.

 Einstein himself once said that he never taught his pupils, but only provided the conditions in which they can learn.
 As teachers and classroom decorators, this means that we want to create an environment conducive to learning.

 A successful classroom design makes students feel safe, not anxious.
 After all, anxiety is linked to decreased academic performance and social functioning in students.